Smithsonian’s National Air and Space Museum Presents “STEM in 30” Webcast Series

 The Smithsonian's National Air and Space Museum is presenting a series of free education webcast events called "STEM in 30."
-This program consists of live, fast-paced 30-minute webcasts designed to increase interest and engagement in science, technology, engineering and mathematics for students.
+This new program consists of live, fast-paced 30-minute webcasts designed to increase interest and engagement in science, technology, engineering and mathematics for students.
 To enhance the learning experience, students can get involved with the content through the interactive "Cover It Live" feature, which includes poll questions and classroom activities.
-The webcasts are available live on the National Air and Space Museum website and NASA TV, and they will be archived for on-demand viewing.
+The webcasts will be available live on the National Air and Space Museum website and will be archived for on-demand viewing.

-For more information about the Smithsonian's "STEM in 30" Webcast Series, visit https://airandspace.si.edu/connect/stem-30.
+For more information about the Smithsonian's "STEM in 30" Webcast Series and a full list of upcoming webcasts, visit http://airandspace.si.edu/explore-and-learn/stem-in-30/.

-Questions about this series should be directed to STEMin30@si.edu.
+Questions about this series should be directed to the visitor service line at 202-633-2214.